 At United Dairy, we are fortunate to be involved in a strong relationship with over 300 local family owned and operated dairy farms.
-Here at United Dairy we pride ourselves with buying from local farms to help keep the local economy strong and local people employed.
+Here at United Dairy we pride ourselves on buying from local farms to help keep the local economy strong and local people employed.
 The majority of the money that a Dairy Farmer spends stays in the local community.
-Farms that sell their milk to United commit to produce a high quality, wholesome product, while being good stewards of the land and having pride in the health and welfare of their animals.
+Farms that sell their milk to United commit to producing high quality, wholesome product, while being good stewards of the land and having pride in the health and welfare of their animals.

 We’re proud to bring you the freshest, highest quality local milk to you and your family.
 “From Farm to Fridge in 24 Hours”.

 Linden Creek Dairy, established in 1929, is currently owned and operated by the Fourth generation of the Martin family.
 The Martins milk their 80 head of Holsteins, Brown Swiss, and Jersey cattle using a Robotic Milker.
 The cows are housed in a free stall barn, meaning that throughout the day and night, the cows can choose whether they want to lay down, eat, drink, walk around, or be milked whenever they want!